Pakistan floods cost at least $10 billion, planning minister says | Science-Environment

 Analysts say the impact could be devastating for the country, which was already in the midst of an economic crisis, faced with high inflation, a depreciating currency and a current account deficit.
 The IMF on Monday approved long awaited over $1.1 bln in bailout funds to resume a programme that had been stalled since early this year.

-($1 = 221.7500 Pakistani rupees) (Additional Reporting by Jibran Ahmad in Peshawar and Gul Yousafzai in Quetta and Kanishka Singh in Washington; Writing by Asif Shahzad and Charlotte Greenfield; Editing by Hugh Lawson, Tomasz Janowski, Cynthia Osterman and Sandra Maler)
+($1 = 221.7500 Pakistani rupees) (Additional Reporting by Jibran Ahmad in Peshawar and Gul Yousafzai in Quetta and Kanishka Singh in Washington; Additional reporting by Beijing Newsroon; Writing by Asif Shahzad and Charlotte Greenfield; Editing by Hugh Lawson, Tomasz Janowski, Cynthia Osterman, Sandra Maler and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)